IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 ###### Test 1: CMFR with no baffles
 Test 1, the reactor is modelled as a CMFR with a stirrer in the center on a high speed.
+The concentration for the tracer is 100 g/L and the volume added was 765 microliters.

-Red dye concentration = 25.8 mg/L
+Red dye concentration = 100 g/L
 Volume of red dye = 765 microliters